-The requirement for PG&E to provide continued reporting compliance to the Commission is implemented by instructing PG&E to provide the Commission with information regarding the results of these Recovery Bonds, and by PG&E's Fixed Recovery Charge true-up efforts to inform Commission Staff, and by such additional reporting direction as is found in this Financing
+The requirement for PG&E to provide continued reporting compliance to the Commission is implemented by instructing PG&E to provide the Commission with information regarding the results of these Recovery Bonds, and by PG&E's Fixed Recovery Charge true-up efforts to inform Commission Staff, and by such additional reporting direction as is found in this Financing Order and as required by the Securities and Exchange Commission.
+PG&E

-90 § 739.1(c)(1) states that "[t]he average effective CARE discount shall not be less than 30 percent or more than 35 percent of the revenues that would have been produced for the same billed usage by non-CARE customers", and § 739.12(b) states that "[t]he FERA program discount shall be an 18 percent line-item discount applied to an eligible customer's bill calculated at the applicable rate for the billing period."
+91 § 739.1(c)(1) states that "[t]he average effective CARE discount shall not be less than 30 percent or more than 35 percent of the revenues that would have been produced for the same billed usage by non-CARE customers", and § 739.12(b) states that "[t]he FERA program discount shall be an 18 percent line-item discount applied to an eligible customer's bill calculated at the applicable rate for the billing period."

-Order.91 PG&E acknowledges that it must continue to provide the Commission with GO 24-C Reporting relevant to this Financing Order.
+acknowledges that it must continue to provide the Commission with GO 24-C Reporting relevant to this Financing Order.
 To the extent necessary, the Finance Team may review and participate in the development of information to be reported.